·

 would have been a one sided challenge.
 There was a period that both we

-and Gori both used Lambrettas, then we became involved with bikes and he
+and Gori both used Lambrettas, then we became involved with bikes and

 started using Vespas as Innocenti had closed.